Schweik's New Adventures

-Schweik's New Adventures is a 1943 British comedy film directed by Karel Lamač and starring Lloyd Pearson, Maggie Rennie, Richard Attenborough and Julien Mitchell.
-It is also known by the alternative title It Started at Midnight.
+Schweik's New Adventures (also known as It Started at Midnight) is a 1943 British comedy film, directed by Karel Lamač and starring Lloyd Pearson, Maggie Rennie, Richard Attenborough and Julien Mitchell.
 It was adapted from a novel by Jaroslav Hašek.
 The music was by Clifton Parker, his first film score.
+It was shot at the Merton Park Studios in London.